 Speech-Language Pathology

 Speech therapists can treat communication disorders, swallowing difficulties, and cognitive-linguistic problems that may result from stroke, neurological conditions, or other medical issues.
+These services can include cognitive rehabilitation, voice therapy, and swallowing assessments.

 Medical Social Services